 I’ll be perfectly honest with you – making eight flower pomanders for our wedding took me a long time.
 The good news is that they really are easy to make.
 You can curl the flower petals on autopilot while enjoying your favorite movie or TV show, and you can always work on the project for a few minutes each day.
 You don’t need to knock them all out at once!
 I decided to make at least one a week and just kept at it until they were finished.

-Materials for DIY paper pomanders
+Materials for paper flower pomanders